Thematic axes and key academic staff

 Students will have a supervisory team composed of a mentor from a practice organisation as well as two academic supervisors from different disciplines across the social sciences/humanities and the sciences, broadly understood to encompass natural sciences, engineering and medicine.

-The cluster will build upon existing research project partnerships with non-academic partners such as: UN-Habitat, Médicins sans Frontiers, African Population and Health Research Centre, International Livestock Research Institute, Center For International Forestry Research.
+The cluster will build upon existing research project partnerships with non-academic partners such as: UN-Habitat, Médecins sans Frontiers, African Population and Health Research Centre, International Livestock Research Institute, Center For International Forestry Research.

 Sustainable urbanisation, health and wellbeing

 This cluster concentrates on research for transforming urban human-environment interactions, investigating the interlinkages between the built environment, human behaviour and health and wellbeing outcomes.
-Key academic staff include:
+You can approach any suitable supervisor across the University to discuss your proposal.
+Potential academic supervisors might include:

 Jon has a background in urban geography and will bring expertise and experience in transdisciplinary projects on urban resilience.